 Thus was born ACS.
 In 1995, Stan, along with Cary R. Mangum, W6WWW, published what became known as the California ACS Manual.
 This manual, while no longer maintained as an active document, is of considerable historical interest.
 Unfortunately, I can no longer find a copy of the manual extant on the Web.
 The copy I have is too large to be posted here.
 I’ll have to find a way to reduce the file size so I can make it available.
 It is an interesting read.

 On a personal note, during that mid-1990s period when ACS was born, I was serving as the Telecommunications and Information Resources Officer with the National Disaster Medical System (NDMS).
-We recruited Amateur Radio operators to be members of each of the Disaster Medical Assistance Teams administered by NDMS.
+We recruited and trained Amateur Radio operators from all over the U. S. to be members of each of the Disaster Medical Assistance Teams administered by NDMS.
 Those volunteers certainly used Amateur Radio during deployments, but we also trained them to set up portable satellite earth stations, IT networks, telephone systems, and power distribution systems in the field.

 When I became aware of Stan’s ACS concept shortly after publication of his manual, I immediately saw the wisdom of his approach.
 He was the first person in the emergency preparedness community to promote the idea that one doesn’t need an Amateur Radio license to serve as a telephone operator or in a technical capacity as described above.

 One of the best parts of my job with NDMS was meeting hams from all over the county and seeing firsthand how well organized and prepared they were.
-In March, 1996, I had the privilege of teaching at an NDMS conference in San Diego, where I met members of the San Diego ACS team.
+For example, in March, 1996, I had the privilege of teaching at an NDMS conference in San Diego, where I met members of the San Diego ACS team.
 This team had fully embraced the ACS concept and were very well organized and equipped to provide a variety of telecom resources in a disaster.
+Seeing the ACS concept fully realized on the ground made me a believer.